dlareau/KTANE-physical/README.md

 A physical version of the game "Keep Talking and Nobody Explodes".
 Not a real bomb.

+## Update: 3/2/2020
+I am currently making progress on Version 2 of KTANE-physical.
+There are some major under the hood things that need to be done (such as replacing DSerial and designing PCBs) before new progress can be made.
+The "most-working" commit for V1 is currently commit aa4ee07, which is what should be used for attempts at replicating V1.

 ### Planned Modules

 | Module Name         | Sketched         | Coded            | Made             |